-Your principal is protected against up to a 10% decline of the Basket at maturity.
-If the Ending Basket Level is equal to or less than the Starting Basket Level by up to 10%, you will receive the principal amount of your notes at maturity.
+If the Ending Basket Level is less than the Starting Basket Level by up to 15%, you will receive the principal amount of your notes at maturity.

-If the Ending Basket Level is less than the Starting Basket Level by more than 10%, you will lose 1.1111% of the principal amount of your notes for every 1% that the Basket declines beyond 10% and your payment at maturity per \$1,000 principal amount note will be calculated as follows:
+If the Ending Basket Level is less than the Starting Basket Level by more than 15%, you will lose 1.1765% of the principal amount of your notes for every 1% that the Ending Basket Level is less than the Starting Basket Level by more than 15%, and your payment at maturity per \$1,000 principal amount note will be calculated as follows:

-\$1,000 + [\$1,000 x (Basket Return + 10%) x 1.1111]
+\$1,000 + [\$1,000 × (Basket Return + 15%) × 1.1765]

-You will lose some or all of your investment at maturity if the Ending Basket Level is less than the Starting Basket Level by more than 10%.
+You will lose some or all of your investment at maturity if the Ending Basket Level is less than the Starting Basket Level by more than 15%.

-Buffer Amount: 10%

-Downside Leverage Factor: 1.1111

-Basket Return: Ending Basket Level - Starting Basket Level

-Starting Basket Level

-Starting Basket Level: Set equal to 100 on the pricing date

-Ending Basket Level: The arithmetic average of the Basket Closing Levels on each of the Ending Averaging Dates

-Basket Closing Level: The Basket Closing Level on any currency business day will be calculated as follows:

-$100 \times [1 + (BRL-USD \ Return 1/6) + (IDR-USD \ Return 1/6) + (TRY-USD \ Return 1/6) + (BRL-JPY \ Return 1/6) + (IDR-JPY \ Return 1/6)]$

-The BRL-USD Return, IDR-USD Return, TRY-USD Return, BRL-JPY Return, IDR-JPY Return and TRY-JPY Return (each, a "Reference Currency Return") reflect the performance of the applicable Reference Currency relative to the applicable Base Currency, calculated in terms of a fraction, the numerator of which is the Spot Rate of such Reference Currency with respect to such Base Currency on such currency business day (the "Ending Spot Rate") minus the Starting Spot Rate and the denominator of which is the Ending Spot Rate.
-Please see "Selected Risk Considerations - The Method of Calculating the Reference Currency Returns Will Diminish Any Reference Currency Appreciation and Magnify Any Reference Currency Depreciation Relative to the Base Currencies" in this term sheet for more information.

-Ending Averaging Dates: May 23, 2011, May 24, 2011, May 25, 2011, May 26, 2011 and May 27, 2011

-Maturity Date: June 1, 2011 CUSIP: 48124AQQ3
+At least 21.00%.
+The actual Coupon will be determined on the pricing date and will not be less than 21.00%.
+15%

+Downside Leverage Factor: 1.1765 Basket Return: Ending Basket Level - Starting Basket Level Starting Basket Level In no event, however, will the Basket Return be less than -100%.
+Starting Basket Level: Set equal to 100 on the pricing date Ending Basket Level: The arithmetic average of the Basket Closing Levels on each of the Ending Averaging Dates asket Closing Level: The Basket Closing Level on any currency business day will be calculated as follows: 100 × [1 + (CAD Return × 20%) + (AUD Return × 20%) + (NZD Return × 20%)] + (BRL Return × 20%)] + (USD Return × 20%)] Ending Averaging Dates: Maturity Date: The CAD Return, AUD Return, NZD Return, BRL Return and USD Return are the Reference Currency Returns of the Canadian dollar, the Australian dollar, the New Zealand dollar, the Brazilian real and the United States dollar, respectively.
+See "Additional Key Terms" for more information.
+The Reference Currency Return formula includes an embedded maximum return for each Reference Currency, an embedded variable downside leverage and an embedded variable negative upside leverage.
+The embedded variable upside negative leverage decreases as a Reference Currency Return increases, and the embedded variable downside leverage increases as a Reference Currency Return decreases.
+Please see "Selected Risk Considerations - The Method of Calculating the Reference Currency Returns Will Diminish Any Reference Currency Appreciation and Magnify Any Reference Currency Depreciation Relative to the Japanese Yen" in this term sheet for more information.
+January 30, 2013, January 31, 2013, February 1, 2013, February 4, 2013 and February 5, 2013 February 8, 2013 CUSIP: 48125XDE3

-Subject to postponement as described under "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 146-A-I.
+\ Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 184-A-I.

-Investing in the Buffered Return Enhanced Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-13 of the accompanying product supplement no. 146-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.
+Investing in the Digital Plus Buffered Notes involves a number of risks.
+See "Risk Factors" beginning on page PS-9 of the accompanying product supplement no. 184-A-I and "Selected Risk Considerations" beginning on page TS-3 of this term sheet.